PRBonn/bonnet/README.md

 interested in deployment for the Jetson and Drive platforms, but if you have a specific need, we accept pull requests!

-The two networks included (ERF and uERF) are based of of many other architectures (see below), but not exactly a copy of any of them.
-They both run very fast in both GPU and CPU, and they are designed with performance in mind, at the cost of a slight accuracy loss.
-Feel free to use them as a model to implement your own architecture.
+The networks included is based of of many other architectures (see below), but not exactly a copy of any of them.
+As seen in the videos, they run very fast in both GPU and CPU, and they are designed with performance in mind, at the cost of a slight accuracy loss.
+Feel free to use it as a model to implement your own architecture.

 All scripts have been tested on the following configurations: